Gorbea: Second cross

 Plans to rebuild the cross started soon after the collapse of the first one.
 The design was similar to the original.
-It was inaugurated on 1 October 1903 in a ceremony with a large attendance, which included the blessing of the cross with water from the Jordan river.
+It was inaugurated on 1 October 1903 in a ceremony with a large attendance, which included the blessing of the cross with water from the Jordan River.
 The second cross lasted for slightly longer than two years, being torn down on 12 February 1906 by the wind.

 Third cross

 To avoid the negative impact of the destruction of the first two crosses, the third one was built without publicity.
 As a result, few details are known about its construction.
 The cross was finished around 1910, although some sources cite 1907 as either the year in which construction started or was completed.
 With a height of 17.23 m, it is substantially shorter and stronger than the two previous crosses.
-The cross, reminiscent of the Eiffel tower, is supported by four legs which are joined at the top.
+The cross, reminiscent of the Eiffel Tower in Paris, is supported by four legs which are joined at the top.
 The two northern legs sit in Biscay while the other two sit in Álava.
 In June 1963, an image of Our Lady of Begoña was added under the cross.
 The cross was renovated in 1991 and again in 2019.